Professor Karina Butler

 Consultant Paediatrician and Infectious Diseases Specialist, Chair of the National Immunisation Advisory Committee, Royal College of Physicians of Ireland

-Chickenpox is usually a self-limited condition that resolves itself within a matter of days.
+Chickenpox is usually a self-limited condition, but it resolves itself within a matter of days.
 Yet complications can arise, so parents should be alert to more concerning symptoms.

 For most children, chickenpox is an unpleasant but relatively harmless experience.
 Usually, infected children develop a fever and a characteristic rash, which appears as scattered small, raised, itchy, pink or red spots.
 These evolve into small blisters with first clear, and then opaque, fluid.
 The blisters break down with the spots becoming dry and crusty.

 The rash usually starts around the head and neck with new crops of spots appearing every few days, progressing down the body to involve the hands and feet.
 Sometimes people may first notice the rash on the back or tummy.
 The spots – or ‘pox’ – can even appear in the ears, eyelids, and inside the mouth.
 This sequence usually lasts five to ten days with the person making a full recovery.

 Chickenpox is the result of an individual’s first encounter with the Varicella Zoster virus.
 Shingles, caused by the same virus, is the result of virus reactivation within the individual.
 In general, those who have had chickenpox will not get chickenpox again; but the virus stays in their system, becomes dormant and, in certain situations, reactivates in the form of shingles.